mrlunchbox777/personal-finance/README.md

 # Personal Finance Suggestions

-This is a collection of financial suggestions I've come up with.
-It's intended to be a best effort I've come up with reading what I have and my personal experiences.
-It's not a complete guide, or anything like that.
-Please look up and use other resources, I try to link several along the way; I'm not that smart, trust people smarter than me.
+This is a collection of financial suggestions I intend to provide a good starting point for generalized advice.
+It's not a complete guide, tailored advice, or anything like that.
+Please look up and use other resources, and if you need to reach out for help find a fiduciary, which I am not.

 * [Overall Flowchart](https://i.imgur.com/lSoUQr2.png)
 * [Helpful Wiki (/r/personalfinance)](https://www.reddit.com/r/personalfinance/wiki/index)